Rose Flanders Bascom

 In 1898, she married Alfred Bascom, who was of French Canadian ancestry but born in the United States.
 About 1905, Rose joined the circus life and became a lion tamer.

-It is reported that she was clawed by a lion, resulting in an infection that led to her untimely death around the year of 1915.
+It is reported that she was clawed by a lion, resulting in an infection that led to her death around the year of 1915.
 She left behind her husband and their young daughter Agnes.